Chemical Safety · 2–5 min toolbox talk

 - Store cylinders upright and secured.

-- Install valve caps during transport.
+- Use valve caps when required.

 Ask the Crew